CHS Sustainability in Action: Fiji

 For all other locations on this experience, students will be staying in shared hotel rooms (separated by gender).
 Please note that Vorovoro, Cegu Valley Farm, and Baleinayaca farms are rugged living conditions and require one to be able to hike, walk on uneven ground, climb stairs, climb into and out of hammocks, climb into and out of boats and handle boating on rough seas.

-Various cities and towns across New Zealand and Fiji
+Various cities and towns across Fiji

 PASSPORT AND VISA REQUIREMENTS